ddf172/Planner/server/workspace/markdowns/Communictaion.md

 ## Overview

 This document describes the standardized communication protocol used by the server system.
-The server uses a message-based architecture with three main message types: Command, Data, and Debug.
+The server uses a message-based architecture with four main message types: Command, Data, Debug, and Algorithm.

+All message types use a standardized command structure with a `"command"` field to specify the action to perform.

-## Message Structure
+## Core Message Structure

 ### MessageFrame

-All communication is wrapped in a `MessageFrame` structure:
+All communication is wrapped in a `MessageFrame` structure that provides metadata and contains the actual message payload:

 ```json
 {